Dcai1/YourBlog/README.md

   - Creation
   - Reading
   - Updating
-  - Deleting
+  - Deletion

 ## Why I Made This

 **To deepen my experience in back-end development.**

 Every step in the process, every component you see placed in, even everything down to the smallest amount of detail, was a learning experience for me.
 Even if everything in the site may look a little "bland", I have planted my roots into gaining insight on how many of today's systems are implemented.
-The only thing left for me from now on is improvement.
+The only thing left to work on is improvement.